.455 Webley: Variants

 In addition to the Webley revolvers, the British and Canadian armies also ordered several thousand Smith & Wesson .44 Hand Ejector revolvers, chambered in .455 Webley, in a rush to equip their troops for the Great War.
 The urgency was such that the earliest of these were converted from revolvers already completed and chambered for .44 Special.
 Approximately 60,000 Colt New Service revolvers were also purchased, in .455.

-The Italian firm Fiocchi and American firm Hornady are currently the only commercial manufacturers of the .455 Webley cartridge (in Mk II).
-Hornady, RCBS and Lee produce equipment for reloading .455 Webley cartridges.
+Commercial manufacturers Fiocchi, PPU, Steinel, and Hornady currently produce the .455 Webley cartridge (in Mk II).

 .455 Webley Auto

 The .455 Webley Auto Mk I cartridge was produced from 1913 to about the middle of World War II.
 This is a semi-rimmed cartridge for the Webley & Scott Self Loading pistols.